 British Nutrition Foundation hosted an online lunchtime seminar on the 11th May on ‘A Plaice for Fish in the Diet?’.
-BNF is running a series on webinars to celebrate it’s 50th birthday this year.
-Having hour-long webinars at lunchtime to tune into whilst munching your lunch are great!
+BNF is running a series of webinars to celebrate it’s 50th birthday this year.
+Having hour-long webinars at lunchtime to tune into whilst munching your lunch is great!

 - Recommendation Vs Intake – At least two portions of 140g of fish a week should be consumed, one of which should be oily.
 However, only 72% of adults are aware of this recommendation.
 No age group meets the recommendation but those that are 65+ years have the highest intakes.

 - Barriers – The most common reason people say they don’t consume fish is the perceived price followed by smell, taste, bones then preparation/cooking.
 For an easy salmon pasta recipe see here.

 - Protective – Some cohort studies have shown with increasing fish intake, all-cause mortality decreases (Schwingshackl et al. 2017)

 - Heart health – Some cohort studies have suggested by consuming 500mg EPA/DHA a day has been linked to a reduced risk of Coronary Heart Disease by 40% (Calder 2017).

 - Pregnancy – There are no limits for white fish intake during pregnancy, however, due to toxicity reasons marlin, shark and swordfish need to be avoided.